carbonplan/design/README.md

 npm link @carbonplan/components
 ```

-If you now start the development server in `design` with `npm run dev` you should see that changes to `components` are reflected.
+If you now start the development server in `design` with `npm run dev` and make a change in `components` you should see that change reflected.

 This process can be repeated for additional packages, just make sure to do them at the same time.
 For example, to test `components` and `icons` at the same time use

 ```js
 npm link @carbonplan/components @carbonplan/icons
 ```

+Remember that linked packages are not saved, so if you do a clean install, you need to run the `link` command again.

 ## license